Introduction to commodities

 A commodity can be a metal, agricultural product and can also be natural resources.
 Investments in commodities do not need to take physical delivery; you can trade the same in commodity future exchanges.
 This blog will give you a basic introduction to commodities.

 Commodities are physical products.
 Trading in physical commodities is primarily limited to a smaller group of entities.
 Most investors invest in commodities using commodity derivatives.
 The prices of commodity derivatives are to a significant extent a function of the underlying commodity prices.

 Many trade commodities for hedging purposes.
-Other investors, sometimes referred to as a speculators, trade commodity derivatives in search for profits based largely on changes or expected changes in the prices of underlying commodities.
+Other investors, sometimes referred to as speculators, trade commodity derivatives in search for profits based largely on changes or expected changes in the prices of underlying commodities.

 Commodities include precious and base metals, energy products, and agricultural products.
 The increasing industrialization of India, China and other emerging markets has driven a strong demand for commodities globally.
 Developing markets are requiring an increasing amount of oil, steel, and other materials to support manufacturing and industrial development.

 Commodity derivatives may be attractive to investors not only for potential profits but also because of the perception that commodities are an effective hedge against inflation and that commodities are effective for portfolio diversification.

 Commodity Prices And Investments

 Commodity spot prices are a function of supply and demand, cost of production and storage, value to users, and global economic condition.
 Demand for commodities is determined by the needs of end users and the action of non-hedging investors.

 The process of arriving at a figure at which a person buys and another sells a future contract for a specific expiration date is called price discovery.
 The prices are freely and competitively derived.
 Future prices are therefore considered to be superior to the administered prices.